floragunncom/search-guard-docs/_content/_docs_first_steps/firststeps_installing_kibana_plugin.md

 **elasticsearch.hosts**

-The Elasticsearch hosts that Kibana will connect to.
-Since Search Guard adds TLS on the Elasticsearch REST API, make sure  you use `https` instead of `http` here.
+The OpenSearch/Elasticsearch hosts that Dashboards/Kibana will connect to.
+Since Search Guard adds TLS on the OpenSearch/Elasticsearch REST API, make sure  you use `https` instead of `http` here.

 **elasticsearch.username** and **elasticsearch.password**

-Kibana uses a *service user* under the hood (the "Kibana server user") to perform maintenance tasks and health checks.
-The Search Guard configuration comes with a demo Kibana server user which already has all required permissions and we can just use.
+Dashboards/Kibana uses a *service user* under the hood (the "Dashboards/Kibana server user") to perform maintenance tasks and health checks.
+The Search Guard configuration comes with a demo Dashboards/Kibana server user which already has all required permissions and we can just use.

-For a production setup, you should at least change the password of the Kibana server user.
+For a production setup, you should at least change the password of the Dashboards/Kibana server user.

 **elasticsearch.ssl.verificationMode**